realivanivani/realivanivani.github.io/_posts/2026-01-06-powerbi-AI-mcp.md

 The ones that will struggle are those that expect AI to magically fix their poorly designed models or compensate for lack of fundamental data skills.

 We're at an interesting inflection point.
 MCP servers have removed the technical friction that made AI integration clunky and unreliable.
 The standards are maturing, the tools are stabilizing, and the early adopters are figuring out what actually works in production versus what just looks impressive in demos.

-The gap between AI's promise and AI's reality is closing.
-But it hasn't closed yet.
-Success comes from approaching this technology with clear eyes—excited about the possibilities but realistic about the work still required to use it safely and effectively.

 ***In the next post, I'll write about steps on how to integrate PowerBi with MCP in safe and non-expensive way.
 Stay tuned***